Skip to content

 What is the National Minimum Wage?

-As an employer, you are under a legal obligation to pay your workers the average minimum wage per hour.
-Importantly, the size of your business is irrelevant.
-Where your employee is of school-leaving age and under 23 years old or classed as an apprentice, you must pay them the National Minimum Wage
+As an employer, you must pay your workers at least the minimum wage per hour.
+Notably, the size of your business is irrelevant.
+Where your employee is of school-leaving age and under 21 years old or classed as an apprentice, you must pay them the National Minimum Wage.

-School leaving age is the last Friday in June of the year a worker turns 16 years old, before the end of the year’s school summer holiday.
+School-leaving age is the last Friday in June of the year, when a worker turns 16, before the end of the school summer holiday.

 Notably, there are circumstances where the National Minimum Wage does not apply.
 For example, it does not apply to: